Methane clathrate: Structure and composition

 The nominal methane clathrate hydrate composition is (CH_{4})_{4}(H_{2}O)_{23}, or 1 mole of methane for every 5.75 moles of water, corresponding to 13.4% methane by mass, although the actual composition is dependent on how many methane molecules fit into the various cage structures of the water lattice.
 The observed density is around 0.9 g/cm^{3}, which means that methane hydrate will float to the surface of the sea or of a lake unless it is bound in place by being formed in or anchored to sediment.
 One litre of fully saturated methane clathrate solid would therefore contain about 120 grams of methane (or around 169 litres of methane gas at 0 °C and 1 atm), or one cubic metre of methane clathrate releases about 160 cubic metres of gas.

 Methane forms a "structure-I" hydrate with two dodecahedral (20 vertices, thus 20 water molecules) and six tetradecahedral (24 water molecules) water cages per unit cell.
 (Due to sharing of each water molecule between four cages, there are 46 water molecules and eight methane molecules per unit cell.)
 This compares with a hydration number of 20 for methane in aqueous solution.
 A methane clathrate MAS NMR spectrum recorded at 275 K and 3.1 MPa shows a peak for each cage type and a separate peak for gas phase methane.
 In 2003, a clay-methane hydrate intercalate was synthesized in which a methane hydrate complex was introduced at the interlayer of a sodium-rich montmorillonite clay.
 The upper temperature stability of this phase is similar to that of structure-I hydrate.

 Methane hydrate phase diagram.
 The horizontal axis shows temperature from -15±to degC, the vertical axis shows pressure from 0 to 120,000 kilopascals (0 to 1,184 atmospheres).
 Hydrate forms above the line.
 For example, at 4 °C hydrate forms above a pressure of about 50 atm/5000 kPa, found at about 500 m sea depth.

+Under high pressure, methane hydrate can also form as a coexisting mixture of structure I and structure II, and neutron scattering experiments have shown that methane at the interface between the two structures diffuses several orders of magnitude faster than methane trapped within a single clathrate cage, a phenomenon attributed to confinement effects or transient nano-bubble formation at the structural interface.

+Above roughly 2 gigapascals, methane clathrate transforms from the cage-based structure-I form into a denser "filled ice" phase (MH-III), in which methane molecules occupy channels within a water framework resembling ice Ih rather than discrete cages.
+Raman spectroscopy and ab initio molecular dynamics simulations have shown that a further high-pressure phase (MH-IV), with a water skeleton more closely isomorphic to ice Ih, forms near 40 GPa and remains stable to at least 150 GPa, the highest pressure at which any gas hydrate has been observed to persist — a regime relevant to the deep interiors of giant planets such as Uranus and Neptune.